By Tooth And Claw Dragons

 * not to be confused with conventional Aether, the alchemical substance consisting of solid reiatsu.

-Pure Aether and pure Nether are not equivalent to Pure White and Pure Black reiatsu; it does not share a connection with the Ethers or the Void, and upon very close inspection, can be told apart by the keenest of eyes.
+Pure Aether and pure Nether are not equivalent to Pure White and Pure Black reiatsu; it does not share a connection with the Ethers or the Void, and upon very close inspection, can be told apart by the keenest of eyes due to the tiny golden flecks.

-Aging and Lifespans Aethyrian dragons are not immortal like their similar dragon cousins - most do not reach three hundred years.
-This is long thought to be their connection to Aether and Nether energies, and the effect it has on their bodies.
-Those that remain in Aethyr their entire lives will likely only reach the perceived average of two-hundred and fifty years, though those that travel to other Realms - away from their connection to Aether or Nether - may live much, much longer.
+Aging and Lifespans Aethyrian dragons are not immortal like their similar dragon cousins - most do not live long past their first millennium.
+This is long thought to be their connection to the powerful Aether and Nether energies, and the effect it has on their bodies.
+Those that remain in Aethyr their entire lives will likely only reach the perceived average of a thousand years, though those that travel to other Realms - away from their connection to Aether or Nether - may live much, much longer.
+This faster aging is seen in all Aethyrian races.

 Elements and Magic Terminology Magic in Aethyr is commonly called 'elements' regardless of whether or not the magic is conventionally elemental, especially in non-elemental affinities such as gravity, poison, and blood.
 Reiatsu as a term is virtually unknown within the bounds of the Realm, and knowledge of it is understood as 'pure magic' or 'energy' and its purest manifestations are the Aethyr-unique Aether and Nether as listed above.
 These primordial 'elements' are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Phobia (fear), Sanguia (blood), Toxina (poison/venom) and Umbra (shadow).
 Chrona (time) and Gravitia (gravity) are derivative elements.